 While the most expensive cities in Washington all tend to be centered around large metro areas such as Seattle / Tacoma, the opposite is true for the cheapest cities.
 The five cheapest are much more suburban than urban, and a few would even classify as rural.
 The five priciest cities were located in Snohomish or King Counties.
 Generally speaking, all things being equal, less population density means fewer opportunities for car accidents and thus lower auto insurance premiums.
-However, exceptions exist, as the third cheapest city, Spokane, is also the second most populated city in the Evergreen State!

-Below are all of the 10 cities in WA State that we analyzed for our study.
+Below are all of the 52 cities in WA State that we analyzed for our study.
 The list shows average annual premiums in each city and is ordered from cheapest city to most expensive city.
 Check it out and see where your city stacks up against others in the state:

-Finally, we looked at quotes from 13 of the largest auto insurance companies in the state, and averaged the sample rates to come up with a city average.
+Finally, we looked at quotes from 15 of the largest auto insurance companies in the state, and averaged the sample rates to come up with a city average.
 Other than the insurers mentioned in the study, some other companies we have looked at also included: CIG, American Family, National General, and Sentry Insurance.